-Starting with BMC Remedyforce 20.15.03 (Summer 15), you can define and track both CIs and assets in BMC Remedyforce CMDB.
+You can define and track both CIs and assets in BMC Remedyforce CMDB.
 The following table lists the primary benefits of this consolidated and flexible design:

 |Elimination of data duplication and synchronization||Because of dynamic data views that enable you to classify records as CIs, assets, or both, data duplication and synchronization is not required.|

 The design of BMC Remedyforce CMDB leverages existing CI data by providing Rule Based Asset classes to dynamically classify record types.

 The flexible and dynamic classification of records makes it easy for you to not only define record types (CI, Asset, or both), but also what a user can see.
 You might want some users to see all records (for example, staff members or agents), while you might want other users (for example, asset manager) to see only asset records.